AdobeDocs/certification.en/help/certifications/acc/acc-renew.md

 >
 >Adobe Campaign Certified Professional renewal **(coming in 2024)**!

-**Select the tab below that aligns with your certification to find out more information for the renewal exam.**
+**Select the correct tab below for more information about the Adobe Campaign Classic, Adobe Campaign Standard Business Practitioner and Adobe Campaign Developer renewal exams.**

 >[!BEGINTABS]